SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 He does many things for the surrounding students.
 Firstly he usually communicates with the school councellor and delivers the notifications and messages to classmates.
 He also helps those who have difficulty in studies.
 Especially when the final exam is coming, he helps them to summarise the basic knowledge and tell them many useful problem-solving techniques.
 Plus, when some students get ill, he sent them to the school hospital.
 What's more, he sometimes organize activities to solidify the class cohesion.
 Last year, he luanched and organized a home part in which we had a good time and got to know each other much better.

 As for myself, sometimes when I'm stuck with a difficult math problem.
 I'll resort to him.
-And he always halt his own matters and helps me to solve the problem first.
-Therefore I really appreciate his kindness.
+And he always halts his own matters and helps me to solve the problem first.
+Therefore I really appreciate his kindness and assistance.

 ### 4. Describe a person you have met who you want to work/study with